i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-As you can see, when there is a conflict on an image or other binary file, git prints
+As you can see, when there is a conflict on an image or other binary files, git prints
 a message with which two sources (branches `HEAD vs. master`) generated this conflict and which files (`assets/images/productcurveaccum.png`) were affected.
 The `HEAD` means the current `gh-pages` branch.
 More commonly, if you pull a remote `master` branch and then merge with `git merge origin/master`, you will get a similar conflict message with `origin/master` replacing `master` as the conflicting source.